muhabutt/express-js/README.md

 - Husky is used to pre commit actions, for instance if you want to pre commit actions use husky for it.

+- access the front end app by http://127.0.0.1:3000/. you can change the port from index.js file inside root folder.

 # Prerequisites
 - npm / node.